tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows that, in the "Create a virtual machine" page within the Azure portal for the Windows 10 VM, allow port 3389 as an inbound port.](images/windows10VMcreate.png "The 'Create a virtual machine' page within the Azure portal for the Windows 10 VM")

-5. Select the checkbox to confirm eligible Windows 10 licensing and create the VM by selecting **Review + create**.
+5. Select the checkbox to confirm eligible Windows 10 licensing and create the VM by selecting **Review + create** and then **Create**.

     ![This image shows the Windows 10 licensing confirmation and the selection to Review and create.](images/windows10licensing.png "Confirm Windows 10 licensing")

 6. Once the VM is successfully deployed, go to the resource, and connect using RDP.
 Sign in using the credentials you supplied when creating the VM.

     ![This image shows the select connect in the Windows 10 VM overview to RDP to the vm.](images/connectwin10vm.png "Connect to Windows 10 VM")

 7. Download the RDP file and open the RDP file to connect.

     ![This image shows the download RDP button and the file that is downloaded to connect to the vm.](images/connectrdp.png "Download and run RDP file")